BigBIueWhale/customize_tails_os/README.md

    - **Input**: The script expects `tails-i386-2.12.iso` in the project's root directory.
    - **Output**: The customized Tails OS ISO is output as `custom_tails.iso` in the `./build/` directory.

+## Testing
+1. Create a VirtualBox 7.0.8 virtual machine and choose "Debian (32-bit)" (or use 64-bit if you're using a 64-bit version of Tails OS).
+2. Attach the generated iso file to the VM during configuration time
+3. Give the VM 2 CPU cores and 2 GB of RAM
+4. Boot into the Tails OS tty terminal login page
+5. Login with credentials: "user" -> "password"
+6. Enter a root terminal: `sudo su`
+7. Navigate: `cd /files_to_include_in_os/program1/build/`
+8. Check that there's a file: "executable1.log.txt" with counter being appended every second.
+Run `cat executable1.log.txt` multiple times to see the counter going up.
+If you see that, it means that run_at_boot.sh works
+9. Check the kernel drivers, run: `dmesg | tail -n 5` to see a hello message from driver1 and driver2.
+That means they were loaded successfully on boot, and are now part of the OS

 ## Customize

 ### Overview of Customization Folders